AmosSaji/doubtfire-web/src/app/groups/group-set-manager/group_set_manager_component_review.md

 - [ ] Handles errors such as missing or invalid group details.
 - [ ] Toolbar visibility correctly toggles based on user role.
 - [ ] All functionalities are migrated and working correctly in TypeScript.

-## Discussion with Client (Andrew Cain)

-[Add notes from your discussion with Andrew Cain regarding any additional considerations, feedback, or potential changes required for the migration of this component.]